applemuncy/ubuntu_device_hammerhead/README.md

 # ubuntu_device_hammerhead
-Device Tree Nexus 5 Ubuntu Touch
+Device Tree Nexus 5 Ubuntu Touch.
 This device is not supported by Canonical.